Wednesday, November 13, 2024

-HomeCHINA'S AGGRESSION TOWARDS THE USAA senator demands the Pentagon close a Texas wind farm of a...
+HomeCHINA`S GRAY WAR AGAINST THE WESTA senator demands the Pentagon close a Texas wind farm of a...

 A senator demands the Pentagon close a Texas wind farm of a Chinese billionaire because of potential spying on a nearby Air Force base